bismuthfoundation/mining-algos/Docs/Fork-FAQ.md

 Lately, a solo miner with huge hash power was mining on Bismuth.
 It's been confirmed that it's an FPGA mining operation, that has a way better Hash/Watt than GPUs.
-The resulting hash - 60+% of the network, solo + pool - showed no mercy to the coin profitability, and is careless of the network: that solo miner does not even embed transactions in its blocks.
+The resulting hash - 60+% of the network, solo + pool - showed no mercy to the coin profitability, and is careless of the network: that solo miner did not even embed transactions in its blocks.

 This scenario is common among PoW coins:
 - A big op comes and mines with a lot of hash.